-ENGLISH LITERATURE
+ENGLISH LITERATURE (AUSTRALIAN CURRICULUM)

-The English Literature course has been designed by the AIS English Department as a bridge between the Australian Curriculum studied in Years 6-8 and the senior courses offered at the school.
-Students will develop fundamental skills in reading, writing, speaking and listening through engaging with complex literary texts from different countries and cultures, as well as practise responding personally and sensitively to the ideas, concepts, and themes presented in different ways by different authors.
+The English Literature (Australian Curriculum) course has its lessons integrated with English as a First Language.
+It is a bespoke course designed by the AIS English Department in alignment with the Australian Curriculum to prepare students for the skills and knowledge needed for success in both HSC and IB English.
+Students will develop fundamental skills in reading, writing, speaking and listening through engaging with complex literary texts from different countries and cultures, as well as practising responding personally and sensitively to the ideas, concepts, and themes presented in different ways by different authors.